 The best word I can think of to describe Harry Beckett’s music is refreshing, having a certain joyous quality about it.
 The improvisations he does are equally as appealing.
 The band was tight, with the vocalist acting more as an integral part of the ensemble than a soloist, and providing impressive improvised vocal lines in places.

 At one point in the concert the keyboard player announced that only Harry and the bass player were going to perform the next piece.
 As someone who prefers larger ensembles to smaller ones I fully expected this to be the lowlight of the evening.
 And what sort of piece could just a trumpet and bass guitar produce?
 In the hands of these two musicians the answer was something quite remarkable, so much so that over 20 years after the concert it is the thing I remember the most.

 I was hearing British jazz at its best, and it is lamentable that Harry Beckett never really got the fame he deserved before his death in 2010.

-After the show the band was selling their album, which I bought and everyone signed, including Harry Beckett himself.
+After the show the band was selling their album, Stormy Weather, which I bought and everyone signed, including Harry Beckett himself.
 Little did I know then what a souvenir I was getting.

 Leaving the pub in the late hours I was relieved to see my car still safe and sound under the streetlight where I had left it.
 It had been a most memorable evening, one that remains clear in my mind to this very day.